joelborellis/MCP-server-fastapi-containerapp/README.md

 # MCP Client/Server Demo with OpenAI Models

 This repository contains both a client and server to demonstrate how to use an MCP (Model Context Protocol) client/server setup with OpenAI models.
+Model Context protocol Github:  https://github.com/modelcontextprotocol

 ---